-Ridgeway students recently took part in the regional heats of the Tomorrow’s Engineers robotics competition at the University of Chester Thornton Science Park campus, along with a number of schools from around the region.
-Our intrepid team of ten ‘STEM’ ambassadors from Year 7 to Year 9 were accompanied by Mr Cross and Miss Thomas on what was a fantastic day of competition and team challenges.
+Ridgeway students took part in the regional heats of the Tomorrow’s Engineers robotics competition at the University of Chester Thornton Science Park campus, along with a number of schools from around the region.
+Our intrepid team of ten ‘STEM’ ambassadors from Year 7 to Year 9 were accompanied by Mr Cross and Mrs Thomas on what was a fantastic day of competition and team challenges.
 ‘STEM’ refers to science, technology, engineering and mathematics.

 This is Mr Cross’s account of the day.